robmoffat/markdown-cv/src/rob-moffat-tech-lead.md

 ### Credit Suisse (Oct 2013 to May 2015) ###

-_Senior Dev / Team Lead Roles in Credit Risk._
+_Senior Dev / Team Lead roles in Credit Risk._

 #### REF Team ####